-In your application narrative, create a section entitled "E. Human Subjects Research" immediately following the last entry in the Research Design and Methods section.
+In your application narrative (PHS398 Research Plan Component), attach a section entitled "6.
+Human Subjects Research."
 Although no specific page limitation applies to this section of the application, be succinct.
 Scientific Review Groups will assess each application as being "acceptable" or "unacceptable" with regard to the protection of human subjects.